Ruulian/initramfs-toolkit/README.md

   -h : Print this help message
 ```

-**Note**: This tool also allows to extract concatenated cpios in one archive
+**Note**: This tool allows by default to extract cpios concatenated in one archive

 ### compress-initramfs